-Spouse benefit (NDC and mandatory individual account): Paid to a surviving spouse receiving an NDC pension if the insured died after January 1, 2007.
+Spouse benefit (NDC and mandatory individual account): Paid to a surviving spouse receiving an old-age or disability NDC pension if the NDC pensioner died after January 1, 2007.

 Death allowance (NDC and mandatory individual account): Paid when the insured person, an unemployed person, a pensioner, or the insured's dependent family member dies.
 For the death of an insured person or a family member of an insured person, the death must have occurred within one month after the end of the contribution period.
-The benefit can be claimed up to 12 months after the date of death.
+The benefit can be claimed up to six months after the date of death.